-- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics: - discussing our risk management policies; - establishing policies regarding hiring employees from the independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, independent registered public accounting firm and management: - · reviewing and approving or ratifying any related person transactions; and - preparing the Audit Committee report required by the SEC rules (which is included on page 16 of this proxy statement).
+- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm: - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics: - discussing our risk management policies; - establishing policies regarding hiring employees from the independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - · meeting independently with our internal auditing staff, if any, independent registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the Audit Committee report required by the SEC rules (which is included on page 19 of this proxy statement).

-The members of the Audit Committee are Dr. Fraser, Mr. Kender and Ms. Zausner.
+The members of the Audit Committee are Dr. Dere, Dr. Fraser, and Mr. Kender.
 Mr. Kender serves as the Chairperson of the committee.
-Dr. Dere served as a member of the Audit Committee until Dr. Fraser's appointment in January 2023.
+Ms. Zausner served as a member of the Audit Committee until June 2023.
 The members of our Audit Committee meet the requirements for financial literacy under the applicable rules of Nasdaq.
-Our Board of Directors has determined that each of Dr. Fraser, Mr. Kender and Ms. Zausner is an "audit committee financial expert" as defined by Item 407(d)(5)(ii) of Regulation S-K.
+Our Board of Directors has determined that each of Dr. Dere, Dr. Fraser, and Mr. Kender is an "audit committee financial expert" as defined by Item 407(d)(5)(ii) of Regulation S-K.

-The Audit Committee met seven times in 2022.
+The Audit Committee met five times in 2023.